bguppl/interpreters/practice_sessions/ps4.md

                               (fib (- n 2)))))))
 ```

-Pay attention! cond is a "special form": it is a compound expression which is not evaluated like regular (application) compound expressions.
+Pay attention! `cond` is a "special form": it is a compound expression which is not evaluated like regular (application) compound expressions.

-## Computation Rule for (cond (cond-clause …))
+## Computation Rule for `(cond (cond-clause …))`

 1. Compute the expression in the first
-2. If the value is not #f, compute the expression
+2. If the value is not `#f`, compute the expression
 3. Otherwise, continue with the next expression
-4. If all expressions evaluate to #f, return the value of the last expression (the "else clause").
+4. If all expressions evaluate to `#f`, return the value of the last expression (the "else clause").

 ## Adding cond in the concrete and abstract syntax